sarahym7/data_wrangling_1/data_import.md

 dataset is already good with variable names

-FYI there are excel specific optionsin the read excel help file sheet = NULL, range = NULL, you have to specify which sheet you want to draw information from and specify the range of values you want to import from the columns
+FYI there are excel specific options in the read excel help file sheet = NULL, range = NULL, you have to specify which sheet you want to draw information from and specify the range of values you want to import from the columns